julioadriazola/pHostView/api/services/README.md

 Some considerations:

-* The db.serialize will run all the code, and each db.each will be attached to a query BUT the query will not be executed immediately.
+* The db.serialize will run all the code, and each db.each will be attached to a queu BUT the query will not be executed immediately.
 For that reason, it's important not to process the results outside the db.each because the object will not exist.
 For example:
 ```javascript
 //...
 var db = new sqlite.Database(someFile);